 Social media provides the opportunity for young people to give their power away to others.
 Many teens are basing their self-worth on the number of “likes” they receive instead of their scholarly accomplishments or the way they treat others, which can lead to serious hurt feelings when people respond negatively to something they post.

 Social media can also cause feelings of being left out, as less-popular teens can see photos and hear updates about parties and events they were not invited to.
 These feelings of missing out can lead teens to become obsessed with updating their social media profiles, especially when combined with the need to post attractive photographs and the inherent pressure to fit in that has always existed.
 When this happens, the teen’s self-esteem, schoolwork, friendships and relationships with family can all suffer.

 Yes, bullying has gone beyond the walls of our classrooms and has registered its presence online.
 A 12-year-old girl in Florida committed suicide after she was repeatedly bullied online by her classmates.
 Until parents realize the danger in giving their child an iPhone or letting them get on social media sites on a laptop in their room with no supervision, these stories will continue and only worsen.
 I pray we wake up and do something different.

 How Parents can help

-- Never allow your teen or preteen have a social media account without your consent.
+- Never allow your teen or preteen to have a social media account without your consent.

 - Always monitor your teen online activity.
 Many parental monitoring software offers parental notification tools to monitor their children’s activity.